About

 Checklist Design was made by George Hatzis.

-George is a designer and maker from Sydney, Australia.
+George is a designer and maker from Melbourne, Australia.
 George is writing this and is struggling to know when to change from third person to first.
 I'm just going to do it now.